 MakerBot 3D printer has become very popular nowadays in many universities and even in some high schools as it is quite easy to setup and use in general.
 I have one in my current lab so in this post, I will show some steps to make a small part from a 3D design with Inventor and MakerBot’s software (MakerWare).
 By using Autodesk Inventor with Makerbot 3D printer, we can create a prototype in a fastest way.
-Here I just assume that you have already known to design a part with Inventor.
+Here I just assume that you have already known to design a part with Inventor and I assume that you are equipped with one of the best affordable 3d printers available, hopefully.

 – Printer used: MakerBot Replicator 2